systemtester/XantrexSGViewLogger/README.md

 ###PVOutput
-The following configurations dependancies are noted to reduce confusion (change to suit your own locations) pvoutput.ini
+The following configurations dependancies are noted to reduce confusion (change to suit your own locations)

+pvoutput.ini

 	dir=/var/log/pvoutput

-corresponds to the following script configuration
+corresponds to the following script parameter

 	$logdir